Sam733/Photo-AlbumGrid/README.md

+# Front-End Developer Task:
-# Photo Album Nuxt App
+Photo Album Grid

-In This App I am using Nuxt Tailwind and GraphQl
+In This App I am using Nuxt.js Tailwind and GraphQl to Develop a responsive photo album grid application using

-I am using api and query with Graph GraphQl
-This app is fully responsive
+Nuxt.js,
+GraphQL for data fetching,
+and Tailwind CSS for styling.
+The application will display albums fetched from a GraphQL API, with a focus on a clean, responsive design.